 Perhaps, the number one question asked by any investor looking to purchase a condo in Mississauga for investment is whether they should buy a one bedroom or a two bedroom condo.
 Although both have their advantages and disadvantages it’s important that the buyer is aware of all the pros and the cons that come with each choice.
 In this blog post, we will examine how a one bedroom vs. a two bedroom apartment purchase, affects the bottom line of any investor.

 Capital appreciation is the price appreciation each condo owner gets simply by owning a condo over a period of time.
 With real estate prices in Mississauga universally going up by a 2-5% year over year, the idea of leveraging a small downpayment, against a large purchase price is attractive to investors.
 To put into perspective; if a one bedroom condo which sells for $275,000 goes up in price by 10% over a four year period, the owner made $27,000 in appreciation.
 On the other hand, if a two bedroom unit which sells for $350,000 goes up by 10% in the same four years, the unit has appreciated by $35,000.

-Two bedrooms appear to be the better choice over one bedrooms, when looking at the appreciation rate.
+Two bedroom units appear to be the better choice over one bedroom units, when looking at the appreciation rate.

 Future Resale Value

 The resale value of any real estate property is differently affected by the supply and demand forces.
 A few trends happening now in the market are worth noting:

 – Unit sizes for newer pre-construction condos are up to 10% smaller from what they were a few years back.

 – Families are having fewer kids than previous generations, and therefore opting out of the house life and opting to live in a condo.

 – House prices are at an all-time high and unaffordable for many.
 People who didn’t consider to live in a condo before are now adjusting their expectations and choosing the condo life.